Frequently Asked Questions

 1. I am transferring from a junior college, will my credits transfer?

 As long as you received a grade of C or better, your courses should transfer, especially if they were taken to fulfill a core requirement in a state of Texas institution.
 However, only 66 lower level (freshman or sophomore) courses can be used towards a degree at the University of Houston.
 It is also important to note that your last 30 hours must be taken continuously at the University.
-In order to graduate with Latin honors at the University of Houston, you must complete at least 66 hours at the University of Houston with a cumulative grade point average of 3.25 or higher.
+In order to graduate with Latin honors at the University of Houston, you must have a cumulative grade point average of 3.25 or higher.
+Your last 54 hours will be used to calculate your cumulative grade point average.

 2. I have completed all my core classes at another Texas school, but I noticed that the University of Houston does not have the same courses for their core.
 Will I have to take more courses to fulfill those core requirements?